JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 The next example constructs a conical mesh from many triangular patches, where each patch shows a different area of the HSB color space.
-The hypotrochoid uses the completed mesh when it is drawn.
+Any graphic drawn after `setmesh()`, such as the hypotrochoid, is drawn using the mesh.

 ```@example
 using Luxor, Colors